TENNIS PLAYER

 Icon of person Cristian Garín

 Cristian Ignacio Garín Medone (Spanish pronunciation: [ˈkɾistjaŋ ɡaˈɾin]; born 30 May 1996) is a Chilean professional tennis player.
-He has been ranked as high as world No. 17 by the ATP in singles, achieved on 13 September 2021.
-He also has a career-high doubles ranking of world No. Read more on Wikipedia
+He has a career-high ATP singles ranking of world No. 17, achieved on 13 September 2021 and a doubles ranking of No. 206, achieved on 10 May 2021.
+Read more on Wikipedia

-His biography is available in different languages on Wikipedia.
-Cristian Garín is the 1,180th most popular tennis player (down from 988th in 2019), the 274th most popular biography from Chile (down from 269th in 2019) and the 7th most popular Chilean Tennis Player.
+His biography is available in 20 different languages on Wikipedia (down from 21 in 2024).
+Cristian Garín is the 1,209th most popular tennis player (down from 988th in 2024), the 280th most popular biography from Chile (down from 269th in 2019) and the 7th most popular Chilean Tennis Player.

 Memorability Metrics